-When calculating the IRD, the calculation can be more lender focused, a larger penalty, or more client focused, a lesser penalty.
+When calculating an interest rate differential, the calculation can be more lender focused with a larger penalty, or more client focused with a smaller penalty.

-Let’s look at a few ways that IRD is calculated.
+Let’s look at a few ways lenders calculate an interest rate differential.

-Posted rate calculation: This is a more lender focused calculation and is generally used with banks and some credit unions.
-Think, big banks – big penalties.
+This is a more lender focused calculation and is generally used with banks and some credit unions.
+For this calculation think big bank, big penalty.

 Here is an example:

-Two years ago you got a five year fixed rate mortgage.
+Two years ago you got a 5 year fixed rate mortgage.
 The Bank of Canada 5 year posted rate at this time was 4.49%.